 'Having grown up in close proximity to the Baltic Sea and thanks to my spirited parents, my three older brothers and I spent most of our youth sailing Scandinavia, something I now feel indelibly grateful for.
 It informed the many seascapes that I have painted over the years.

-I have two sons; Keimpe and Tjalle, they are 16 and 18 years old and we share life with my wonderful partner Ross, with whom I like to venture into the ‘out and about’ a lot.
+I have two sons; Keimpe and Tjalle, they are 19 and 17 years old and we share life with my wonderful partner Ross.
 I have worked, travelled and lived in various countries, gaining depth as a person and a broad range of experiences as painting visual artist.
 It takes courage to change the wallpaper!'

 Karin has a design and a teaching degree, a strong background in painting and illustration as well as teaching high school art and tutoring life drawing classes.